TommyR22/RaspberryPi-gettingStarted/README.md

 * restart server: `sudo service nginx restart`.
 * **server config file** : `sudo nano /etc/nginx/sites-available/default` where you can change port and root location.
 * `cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.backup` to backup server configuration file.
+* "Available" sites are all stored as individual configuration files inside the directory /etc/nginx/sites-available

+The *sites-available*folder is for storing all of your vhost configurations, whether or not they're currently enabled.

+The *sites-enabled* folder contains symlinks to files in the sites-available folder.
+This allows you to selectively disable vhosts by removing the symlink.

 ##### nginx.conf
 ```
 user www-data;